Anything But Twee: How Period Drama Hobbies Got Cool Again

 Advertisement

-As with other makers, accessibility is a key factor for Robyn and embroidery has much lower costs than other art practices.
-"For example, you could make an embroidery hoop for $9.50, in comparison to other processes where material costs are a lot higher.
-Textile work is also easier to produce without a studio, as there's not the same mess caused by the materials and you often don't need the same amount of space (depending on the nature of the work that you're producing)."

-Robyn is fully aware of some people's perceptions of needlework but she doesn’t actively reject them – she just wants to use these skills to make what she wants.
+Robyn is fully aware of some people's perceptions of needlework but she doesn't actively reject them — she just wants to use these skills to make what she wants.
 "A lot of the time my work will automatically be read as feminist or placed within the 'craft' category.
-This is due to the fact that I mainly make embroidery work or occasionally use colour schemes/brands that are associated with stereotypical femininity.
-However, this alignment is something I actively try to avoid in my practice, choosing instead to focus more on the everyday and industry."
-Challenging the boundaries of what these crafts can be isn’t intentional but a happy side effect of increased accessibility.
-"My work is often described as using a process associated with the domestic hobby of wealthy Victorian women, but incorporating working class imagery and brands.
-I don't set out to do this though, I just use brands and objects from my everyday life e.g. the food I eat, my favourite pop, the trainers I wore for PE in school.
-I also think taking up any form of textile work is becoming so much more accessible due to the amount of work, process photos and tutorials posted online."
+This is due to the fact that I mainly make embroidery work or occasionally use color schemes/brands that are associated with stereotypical femininity.
+However, this alignment is something I actively try to avoid in my practice, choosing instead to focus more on the every day and industry."
+Challenging the boundaries of what these crafts can be isn't intentional but a happy side effect of increased accessibility.
+"My work is often described as using a process associated with the domestic hobby of wealthy Victorian women, but incorporating working-class imagery and brands.
+I don't set out to do this though, I just use brands and objects from my everyday life e.g. the food I eat, my favorite pop, the trainers I wore for PE in school.
+I also think taking up any form of textile work is becoming so much more accessible due to the amount of work, process photos, and tutorials posted online."

+Artists and makers like Robyn have long been broadening the horizons of how "cool" it is to knit or crochet or embroider, and the wealth of knowledge and generosity of spirit online means it's easier than ever to get started.
+You can find your own community, like the Disabled Makers Instagram, which showcases and connects makers and artists with disabilities, or Black Girl Knit Club in London.
+Mariel points to this diversity as a huge selling point: "Sites like Ravelry or hashtags like #knitspo, #inclusivemaker or #sewcialists on Instagram bring up so much content from such a wide range of creators that it's easy to find your type of cool in what is out there and what is possible to make."
+The founders of Black Girl Knit Club, Sicgmone Kludje and Vea Koranteng, say they founded their club precisely because of the hashtag #diversknitty: "We as friends wanted to create a safe space for Black women and female creatives like ourselves to gather, share their story, and inspire each other through craft skills... knitting has given us the power to share our story and hopefully start to change the narratives associated with race within the craft community and industry."

 Advertisement